Essential Guide: Do You Need a Deed to Sell Your House in Texas?

 Legal Requirements for Real Estate Transactions in Texas

-A deed serves as the official document that transfers ownership of property from the seller to the buyer.
-In Texas, having a properly executed and recorded deed is essential for a legally binding sale.
+A deed is a legal document that records the transfer of ownership of a property from the seller to the buyer.
+In Texas, a sale is legally binding only if there is an executed and recorded deed.

-The seller is responsible for making sure the deed is properly prepared, signed, and notarized in accordance with the laws of the state.
-To further ensure public notice of the transfer and safeguard the interests of both parties, it is essential to record the deed with the county clerk’s office where the property is situated.
+The seller must ensure that the deed is executed, signed, and notarized in compliance with the state laws.
+For the purpose of public notice of the transfer and to protect the interests of both parties, the deed should be recorded at the county clerk’s office of the county where the property is located.

 Essential Steps to Selling a House in Texas